-The staff of the School are well placed, through their day to day contact and knowledge of their pupils to identify if anyone is displaying changes in behaviour and may be a victim of abuse or neglect.
-All staff must be alert to the potential needs of early help for children in need, in particular those who are disabled and /or have special educational needs.
+The Staff of the School are well placed, through their day to day contact and knowledge of their pupils to identify if anyone is displaying changes in behaviour and may be a victim of abuse or neglect.
+All Staff must be alert to the potential needs of early help for children in need.

+Any child may benefit from early help, but all Staff should be particularly alert to the potential need for early help for a child who:

+• is disabled and has specific additional needs;

+• has special educational needs (whether or not they have a statutory education, health and care plan);

+• is a young carer;

+• is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;

+- is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation;

+is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;

+- has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child

+• is at risk of peer on peer abuse; child on child sexual violence and/or sexual harassment.

 This may include the use of Common Assessment Framework (CAF) and Team Around the Child (TAC) approaches.
 See appendix 5.

 We recognize that some children have suffered or are likely to suffer significant harm and others who are in need of additional support from one or more agencies.

 The former should be reported to Children's Social Care immediately; the latter should lead to inter agency assessment using local processes, including CAF and TAC approaches.
 Although decisions to seek support for a child in need would normally involve consultation with parents, if there are reasonable grounds to believe that a child is at risk of harm then consent will not be sought for a referral.

 Pupils are encouraged to talk to whomever they feel comfortable with and should know who the Designated Safeguarding Lead person for child protection is.
 They will be helped to feel that School is a safe, supportive place for them and that they will be listened to.

 The law requires that Croydon Children's Services are notified of private fostering arrangements.
-Any privately fostered children, i.e. children under the age of 16 (under 18 if disabled) who are cared for 28 days or more by someone who is not their parent or a close relative, that come to our attention will be referred to children's Services.
+Any privately fostered children, i.e. children under the age of 16 ( under 18 if disabled) who are cared for 28 days or more by someone who is not their parent or a close relative, that come to our attention will be referred to children's Services.
 Close relatives are defined as step parents, grandparents, brothers, sisters, uncles or aunts (whether of full blood, half blood or by marriage).